bredele/artery/Readme.md

 ### Structure

-Artery reduces the complexity of your webapp by splitting it into small components (or apps).
+Artery reduces the complexity of your webapp by splitting it into small modules (or apps).
 Each piece live by its own and is totally independant from an other. **Removing a piece doesn't break the others.**

 A piece communicate with an other through an event bus.